saltcute/kasumi-doc/responses/command.md

 ## Implement Its Function

 Whenever a incoming message matches the name of the command, `BaseCommand.func` will be called.
-The default value of `BaseCommand.func` will just throw an error, so we need to implement one we self.
+The default value of `BaseCommand.func` will just throw an error, so we need to implement one ourself.

 Here is an example of replying back everything the user provide.